-I grew up in a small town called Falun, which is located around 2,5 hours north west above Stockholm, in Sweden, with my two parents, their partners and my siblings.
-I think living in two households, with different members during different times and also moving a lot (within Falun) has made my relation to the concept of “home” and “family” a bit different than the norm describes it.
+I grew up in a small town called Falun, which is located around 2,5 hours northwest above Stockholm, in Sweden, with my two parents, their partners and my siblings.
+I think living in two households, with different members during different times and also moving a lot (within Falun) has made my relationship to the concept of “home” and “family” a bit different than the norm describes it.
 I try and find my home within me and I see my family as the ones that stand closest to me, which includes both of my parents and sibling but also my closest friends.

 What's your most important turning point?

-I haven’t really experienced a turning point to be honest.
+I haven’t really experienced a turning point, to be honest.
 I guess my life has turned around a lot (like A LOT) but I can’t really connect it to a certain life event or experience.